 Japanese mothers will clean the ears of their kids using special bamboo sticks to ensure that they are free of “ear stink” (what ear wax is known as, literally in Japanese).
 They also do this for their husbands.
 It is such a strong tradition that parlours have popped up in places where men can go and have their ears carefully cleaned by a woman in a traditional setting, invoking the nostalgia of having their mothers do it.

 So, if you think it’s ok to dig around your ears with your fingers and then flick off the wax that comes out, think again if you’re coming to Japan.
 Get used to keeping your ears cleaned.
 However BE CAREFUL.
 Sticking anything in your ears risks damaging your eardrum.
+It’s not a bad idea to have your ears checked by your doctor before coming here (along with any other regular health checks that might be good).

 The bath in Japan is not for washing yourself in.
 A single tub of bath water is usually shared by a whole family in one evening, so if you’re staying with a family, clean yourself very well before getting in!
 Usually, Japanese people will not use the shower, but sit down on a seat and tip the hot water from the bath over themselves using a small tub.
 Water costs a fortune here, so don’t leave the shower running while you wash, as that is horrendously wasteful.